cassette-axd/london_bikes_analytics/README.md

 # London Bikes Dashboard

 ## Objective
-To support data-driven storytelling, athlete development, and performance analysis by identifying trends and standout achievements from the 2021 Tokyo Olympics.
-This project uses key performance indicators like medal counts, country representation, gender distribution, and sport categories to extract meaningful insights from the Games.
+To analyze and visualize bike-sharing usage patterns in London using key metrics such as rental volume, weather conditions, seasonal variation, and user behavior.
+This dashboard aims to support city planners, environmental researchers, and transportation analysts in making data-driven decisions regarding public bike infrastructure and usage trends.

 ## Challenges
-Working with the official Olympic dataset involved several data-related hurdles:
+Working with the London bike-sharing dataset involved several data preparation and analysis challenges:

-- Non-standardized formatting of athlete names, disciplines, and event names.
+- Time-based formatting inconsistencies and conversions (e.g., hourly timestamps).

-- Multiple entries per athlete (e.g., for team events or multiple medals).

-- Medal duplication and aggregation issues for events with shared medals (e.g., team events).

-- Data completeness—some fields like age or height were missing or not included in the dataset.

-- Difficulty comparing across disciplines, since events vary greatly in structure and scoring.
+- Missing or anomalous values in weather and humidity data.

+- Normalizing temperature and windspeed values for meaningful comparisons.

+- Identifying trends despite cyclical patterns and external variables like holidays or weather events.

 ## Solution
-Built an interactive data dashboard and backend workflow that integrates CSV data, Python (Pandas) for preprocessing, SQL for structured querying, and Tableau for visual presentation.
-This tool provides:
+Developed an interactive dashboard by preprocessing the dataset using Python (Pandas), performing exploratory analysis, and visualizing insights with Tableau.
+The dashboard enables users to:

-- Top athletes by total medal count, including filters by sport and gender
+- View total rentals by time, day, and season

-- Country-wise medal distribution, including comparisons by population or team size

-- Most competitive sports based on number of participants and medal spread

-- Gender distribution across sports and events

-- Summary dashboards for stakeholders to explore participation trends and medal efficiency
+- Analyze correlations between weather conditions and rental behavior

+- Compare weekday vs weekend usage patterns

+- Identify peak rental hours and environmental factors affecting ridership

-This dashboard empowers coaches, analysts, journalists, and Olympic committees to gain fast, intuitive insights from a historically rich and complex dataset.
+- This dashboard empowers coaches, analysts, journalists, and Olympic committees to gain fast, intuitive insights from a historically rich and complex dataset.

 ## Tools and Technologies
 - Excel: Initial data collection and cleaning